Governor of New York: Powers and duties

 The governor has a duty to enforce state laws, and the power to either approve or veto bills passed by the New York State Legislature, to convene the legislature, and to grant pardons, except in cases of treason and impeachment.
 Unlike the other government departments that compose the executive branch of government, the governor is the head of the state Executive Department.
-The officeholder is afforded the courtesy style of His/Her Excellency while in office.
+The officeholder is afforded the courtesy style of Their Excellency while in office.

 Often considered a potential candidate for U.S. president, ten New York governors have been selected as presidential candidates by a major party, four of whom (Martin Van Buren, Grover Cleveland, Theodore Roosevelt, and Franklin D. Roosevelt) were elected as President of the United States.
 Meanwhile, six New York governors have gone on to serve as vice president.
 Additionally, two New York governors, John Jay and Charles Evans Hughes, have served as chief justice.

-In 2024–2025, Governor Kathy Hochul prioritized record investments in climate initiatives, major infrastructure projects like the new Hudson Tunnel, and tax cuts for middle-class New Yorkers, demonstrating the office’s evolving impact on environmental policy and state economic planning.

 Appointments

 The governor is responsible for appointing their Executive Chamber.
 These appointments do not require the confirmation of the New York State Senate.
 Most political advisors report to the secretary to the governor, while most policy advisors report to the director of state operations, who also answers to the secretary to the governor, making that position, in practice, the true chief of staff and most powerful position in the Cabinet.
 The actual "chief of staff" is in charge of the Office of Scheduling and holds no authority over other cabinet officials.

 The governor is also charged with naming the heads of the various departments, divisions, boards, and offices within the state government.
 These nominees require confirmation by the state Senate.
 While some appointees may share the title of commissioner, director, etc., only department level-heads are considered members of the actual state cabinet, although the heads of the various divisions, boards, and offices may attend cabinet-level meetings from time to time.